Additivemenu/spoonlee1/Udemy/NodeJs-Microservices/P2-ticket-sales/docs/readme.md

 # skaffold dev:
 #   - builds Docker image for each artifact (e.g. shawn/auth) locally
 #   - applies all k8s manifests in ./infra/k8s/* via kubectl
-#   - watches for file changes: syncs .ts files directly into the running container (no rebuild)
+#   - watches for file changes (including package.json): syncs .ts files directly into the running container (no rebuild)
 #   - streams logs from all pods to the terminal
 #   - tears everything down on Ctrl+C
 cd /Users/lixueshuo/spoonlee/spoonlee1/Udemy/NodeJs-Microservices/P2-ticket-sales